-Autistic identities and emerging autistic sub-cultural groupings will benefit from direct interactions within a safe space whose agenda is compassion and care, and whose aims are deeper awareness, stronger participation, better respect and a greater openness and sense of potential.
-Participants from all backgrounds and experiences will be able to explore individual and collective consciousness and barriers to group settings and normative social communication can be explored as part of the overall process.
+Autistic identities and emerging autistic sub-cultural groupings will benefit from direct interactions within a safe space whose agenda is generosity and care, and whose aims are unification, deeper awareness, stronger participation, better respect and a greater openness and sense of potential.
+Participants from all backgrounds and experiences will be able to explore individual and collective consciousness and barriers to group settings, and normative social communication can be explored as part of the overall process.

 We support emerging autistic sub-cultures, stronger autistic identity, greater self-knowledge and a more enriched society.